 Sometimes people in a critical care unit are not able to communicate.
 It's important that you have an advance directive in place.
 This can help your health care providers and family members make important decisions, including end-of-life decisions, if you are not able to make them.

 - Arterial Catheterization (American Thoracic Society) - PDF

 - Central Venous Catheter (Central Line) (American Thoracic Society) - PDF

-- Chest tube insertion - slideshow (Medical Encyclopedia) Also in Spanish
+- Chest tube insertion - series (Medical Encyclopedia) Also in Spanish

 - Chest Tube Thoracostomy (American Thoracic Society) - PDF Also in Spanish

-- Tracheostomy - slideshow (Medical Encyclopedia) Also in Spanish
+- Tracheostomy - series -- Normal anatomy (Medical Encyclopedia) Also in Spanish

 - Meet the Critical Care Team (Society of Critical Care Medicine)

 Statistics and Research

 - What Is Physical Trauma?
 (National Institute of General Medical Sciences)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)